 The Runway Overlay Project involves an asphalt overlay to the existing runway surface and the installation of grooves into the finished surface.
 The runway lighting system will also undergo a significant upgrade to a more efficient LED lighting system.

 The runway pavement surface is now over 10 years old and is approaching the end of its designed life.
 The runway needs to be maintained to increase its lifespan.

-The airport terminal is being expanded to accommodate new security screening equipment and improve access for passengers entering the departure lounge.
+The airport terminal has been expanded to accommodate new security screening equipment and improve access for passengers entering the departure lounge.

-This project is expected to be completed in early 2022.
+This project was completed in the third quarter of 2022.

-The project is funded by the Australian Government’ Aviation Recovery Framework under the Regional Airports Screening Infrastructure Security which aims to assist regional airlines to provide enhanced security screening.
+The project was funded by the Australian Government’ Aviation Recovery Framework under the Regional Airports Screening Infrastructure Security which aims to assist regional airlines to provide enhanced security screening.

-The construction of a new entrance road to the Ballina Byron Gateway Airport is underway.
+The construction of a new entrance road to the Ballina Byron Gateway Airport is now complete.
 This new road will unlock future industrial land in the Southern Cross Industrial Estate.
-Once complete, the road will provide an impressive entrance to the airport and connect future proposed expansion of the Southern Cross Industrial Estate.
+Airport Boulevard provides an impressive entrance to the airport and will connect the future proposed expansion of the Southern Cross Industrial Estate.